ntnu-ai-lab/EvoLP.jl/README.md

 - Several crossover and mutation methods
 - Test functions for benchmarking
 - Convenient result reporting and a statistics logbook
+- Support for parallelization and island models (via an extension that uses [MPI.jl](https://github.com/JuliaParallel/MPI.jl))

 Combine these blocks to make your own algorithms or use some of the included minimisers: GA, 1+1EA and PSO.
 Additionally, you can extend EvoLP to create new operators.